-The results, which are presented in Figure 5 clearly shows the dominating influence of raw material.
-Scope 1 and scope 2 are minor contributors in comparison to purchased raw materials.
-For scope 1 the major contributor is liquefied petroleum gas (LPG) in the remelting facility.
-The contribution from scalping to packing is very small as the energy source is exclusively renewable electricity.
-Thus, when slabs are sourced instead of produced inhouse, the contribution from Gränges Finspång AB core processes are significantly smaller.
-As described in section 3.7.4, internal scrap is modelled as the average mix of purchased materials, where most of the climate impact (more than 95 %) comes from primary aluminium ingots and purchased slabs.
+The result is shown in Figures 5 and 6.
+Figure 5 clearly shows the dominating influence of raw material and in particular primary aluminium ingots and internal recycled aluminium.
+Internal processes and inbound transports of raw materials are minor contributors in comparison.
+Figure 6 shows a breakdown of the contribution from internal processes, where it is clear that scalping to packing process dominates.
+As described in section 3.7.4, internal recycled aluminium is modelled as the average mix of purchased materials, where the majority of the climate impact comes from primary aluminium ingots and purchased slabs.

-Figure 5 Carbon footprint for three selected example articles [tonnes CO2e/tonne product].
+Figure 5.
+Carbon footprint for selected example article [tonnes CO2e/tonne product].